|

 2. Phenomenological Approach and Mindfulness

-Process-orientated coaches are attentive to the sensory-based perception of signals and processes.
-They study the process in all channels of perception (auditory, visual, proprioceptive – relating to body perception – or kinaesthetic – relating to movement), are interested in process structures in linguistic expression and are attentive to relationship, group and field dynamics.
+Process-orientated coaches are trained in the sensory-based perception of signals and processes.
+They study the process in all channels of perception (auditory, visual, proprioceptive – relating to body perception – or kinaesthetic – relating to movement), are interested in process structures in linguistic expression and attentively follow relationship, group and field dynamics.
 Through conscious perception, potentials and developmental tendencies become clear and their development is encouraged.
 A distinction is made here between conscious and unconscious or unconscious processes.
 The latter in particular harbour untapped potential and new developments.

 3. Systemic Approach: from Body-Mind to Worldwork